pattern-buildings/website/README.md

 `npm install --global @gridsome/cli`

-### 2. Create a Gridsome project
+### 2. Run the project

-1. `gridsome create my-gridsome-site` to install default starter
-2. `cd my-gridsome-site` to open the folder
-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
-4. Happy coding 🎉🙌
+`npm run dev` - if you need a working admin or

+`gridsome develop` - if you only need the front